 - Category: Entree

-- Cuisine: Vegan
+- Cuisine: Tex-Mex, Mexican, Vegan

-- 1 can (14 oz) organic black beans, drained and rinsed
+- 1 can (14 oz) organic black beans (about 1.5 cups), drained and rinsed

-- 1/4 cup oats (I use GF)
+- 1/4 cup oats (rolled or quick)

-- 3/4 teaspoon cumin
+- 1 teaspoon cumin

-- 1/2 teaspoon cayenne
+- 1/2 teaspoon cayenne or chipotle powder

 - 1/2 teaspoon garlic powder

-- 1/2 teaspoon himalayan salt
+- 1/2 teaspoon pink salt

 - 1/4 cup chunky salsa or pico de gallo, give or take

-- 1 tablespoon sesame or olive oil
+- 1 tablespoon olive oil, for pan-frying

 - cornmeal, for dusting (I used coarse grind) (optional)

-Makes 2 jumbo sized patties, or 3 – 4 smaller ones.
+Makes 2 jumbo-sized patties or 3 – 4 smaller ones.